 Content Research, Creation, and optimization feature

-Once you have identified the topic or keyword from the list of ideas, you can move to the editor.
+Once you’ve identified the topic or target keyword from the list of ideas, you can move to the Frase content editor.
+You can either start writing new content or import an existing blog post.
 Frase has a research assistant, which gives you a birds-eye of the Google SERP results.
-I was able to shave off several hours in my workflow using this feature.
+This feature has helped me cut several hours from my content creation process.

 The overview section gives you a competitor analysis of results ranking in the search engines: